erolislen/opencart-api-v1/README.md

 | Parameter   | Type     | Description                |
 | :--------   | :------- | :------------------------- |
 | `customer_id`| `string` | Returns the total number of wishlists for the customer with the specified customer ID. |

+## Support

+For support, email support@erolislen.com.tr

+## Feedback

+If you have any feedback, please reach out to us at support@erolislen.com.tr